mtfcd/tapdict/english.md

 ### mac

+Need install tesseract first.

 `brew install tesseract`

-But when you run the app, it might tell you `libarchive` not found, I haven't found a way to bundlethe library into app.
-But install it use brew should fix it.
-There maybe a convinient way in future version of tauri(https://github.com/tauri-apps/tauri/pull/5732)
+I haven't found a way to build tesseract statically or bundle the library into app.
+So you have to install tesseract.
+I tried:

+- set pkg-config env variable `TESSERACT_STATIC`, did not work.
+- set rustc env variable `RUSTFLAGS='-C target-feature=+crt-static'`, did not work.